Cabo Verde

 Problem statement

-The Republic of Cabo Verde, while with relatively developed healthcare capacities, lacks specialist physicians and equipment.
+The Republic of Cabo Verde is an archipelago of 10 islands and 8 islets located in the mid-Atlantic, around 450 kilometres off the coast of Senegal.
+Cabo Verde has relatively developed healthcare capacities.
+However, the country lacks specialist physicians, proper intrastucture and technical equipment.
 In addition, the long distances between the islands and isolation impede the accessibility of health services.

 An established and operational national telemedicine and e-health network improves the accessibility and quality of health services, provides regular training for health personnel and reduces healthcare costs.
 By enabling teleconsulting, it reduces the number of patient evacuations to one of the two tertiary health-care institutions on the archipelago or even abroad (Portugal).